stevehjohn/FightingFantasy/README.md

 - Lose Stamina points.
 Location 17.
 - Take/not take and continue.
 Location 18.
 - Lose stamina unless have item.
 Location 19.
 - Test your luck.
+Locations 21, 24.
+- Test coverage.
+- Mechanism to choose what inventory item to hand over.
+Location 22.
-Location 21.
+- Escape.
+Location 25.